 A Near Disaster

-Von Zesch (right) and her assistant Mrs. Cheney (left) pose outside their office in Nome, Alaska.
-The two travelled by dog sled to schools and Catholic missions to give dental care to Inuit children.
+Von Zesch and her assistant, Mrs. Cheney, travelled by dog sled to schools and Catholic missions to give dental care to Inuit children.
 On one trip, they headed home just as the ice was melting.
 Only luck and a daring rescue saved them and their dogs from drowning.

 A Slight Deception